What a year! I'm happy to have reached its end and am ready to turn the page, but not before sharing my best dishes of 2021.

 While the regular menu offers several sandwich options with cheese, I went with a four-cheese grilled ham and cheese special.

-This was everything you wanted in a grilled cheese, served up in their cute cafe at Jefferson Square.
+This was everything you wanted in a grilled cheese served in their cute cafe at Jefferson Square.

 After lunch, Laura and I walked around the nearby sculpture garden at The Contemporary Austin - Laguna Gloria.
 For art lovers, I highly recommend it.